PA Landlord and Tenant Law

 When we give legal advice to commercial and residential clients, our goal is often to avoid lawsuits for the clients if at all possible.
 There are prelitigation solutions which only experienced negotitaors and trial lawyers are able to provide.
 If we have to file a lawsuit, our clients are confident that having experienced Pennsylvania trial lawyers is a distinct and real advantage.
 Pennsylvania law concerning Landlord / Tenant rights is governed by the “Landlord and Tenant Act of 1951“.
 The law was then amended in 1995.
 This law provides some clarity for the rights of both the Landlord and Tenants when disputes occur.

-All Landlord-Tenant Cases begin with the lease.
+All PA Landlord and Tenant law Cases begin with the lease.
 A commercial or residential lease is a binding contract like any other, and it is the first place to look to determine the rights and responsibilities of the landlord and the tenant.
 Read your lease carefully, it often holds the answer to the most disputed questions:

 - Who is responsible for maintenance and repairs?